 Forecast temperature (temperature by region);

-Prior trading interval forecasting error (Semi-Scheduled and Non Scheduled generation and Operational Demand);
+Current demand forecast error;

+Forecast solar irradiance;

+Forecast output of semi-scheduled generating units;

+Current supply mix by fuel type;

-Regional reference price ($/MWh); and
+Regional reference price ($/MWh);

-Time of day (daytime / night-time forecast).
+Time of day (daytime / night-time forecast); and

+Other inputs as specified in A.2.1.

 Not all of the prevailing conditions were found to be significant to the RXS error distribution.
-These were discarded in order to simplify the calculation and enable the distributions to be built using a greater input sample size.
+The prevailing conditions which were deemed to be insignificant were discarded in order to simplify the calculation and enable the distributions to be built using a greater input sample size.

 This data was then used to train a Bayesian Belief Network to produce a RXS error distribution for each of the next 144 trading intervals.
 This is dynamic: the error distributions will update based on the current prevailing conditions when the forecast is produced.

 The data used for initial training of the BBN was from the period 1 July 2011 to 1 August 2017.
-The BBN will be retrained on quarterly basis, with the first retraining to commence as soon as practical after March 2018.
-At the time of retraining, additional data available since the last retraining will be added to the training data set.
+The BBN will be retrained on quarterly basis; at the time of retraining, additional data available since the last retraining will be added to the training data set.
 Any changes to forecasting systems which result in a change in any of the error distributions (for example, an upgrade to the forecasting system resulting in an improvement to forecasting accuracy) will be reflected in the BBN (and subsequent FUM values) following the next scheduled retraining.

 The output of the BBN is a measure of the RXS error in MW for each of the next 144 trading intervals.
 As we are dealing with a forecasting error distribution, the “At Risk” MW (FUM) is associated with a confidence level.
 For example, a 6 hour ahead forecast that was run at 22:00 for 04:00 (overnight forecast) would have less uncertainty associated with the error than a forecast run at 10:00 for 16:00 (daily peak forecast).
 The BBN outputs a MW value for each of the forecasts, associated with a fixed confidence level.
 So for example in the 22:00 forecast run a typical FUM value for 6 hours ahead might be 200MW whereas for the 10:00 forecast run a typical FUM value for 6 hours ahead would be 300MW.